Daily Schedule

 Free time: After dinner, there are different activities every day, e.g. soccer or field hockey, handicrafts, reading sessions or writing letters and e-mails to parents and friends.

-From 8:00 p.m. on, the children spend the rest of the evening in their mentor houses, i.e. in their small living groups.
+From 8:00 p.m. on, the children spend the rest of the evening in their boarding houses, i.e. in their small living groups.
 After changing, showering, washing and brushing their teeth, the so-called Silentium begins at 8:30 pm.
-During this time, the children can stay in their rooms and, for example, read or play quietly.
+During this time, the children should stay in their rooms and, for example, read or play quietly.

 After a long and eventful day, the lights go out at 9:00 p.m. and it's good night for everyone.